jeffgbutler/java-payment-calculator/README.md

 https://jeffgbutler.github.io/payment-calculator-client/ (Kubernetes deployments need an exposed IP address or name)

 ## Spring Profiles and Redis
+The application includes configuration for Redis when the Spring profile "redis" is enabled.

-If the "cloud" profile is enabled the application requires, and will connect to, a Redis cache.
+When running with the "redis" profile enabled the application requires, and will connect to, a Redis cache.
-When running without the "cloud" profile enabled, the application will use an in-memory cache to simulate Redis.
+When running without the "redis" profile enabled, the application will use an in-memory cache to simulate Redis.

-When the "cloud" profile is enabled, the application will use Spring Boot's auto configuration properties to connect to Redis.
+The application uses Spring Boot's auto-configuration for Redis which is based on properties.
 Important properties are these:

 - `spring.redis.host`
 - `spring.redis.port`
 - `spring.redis.password`

-All possible Redis properties are documented here: https://github.com/spring-projects/spring-boot/blob/main/spring-boot-project/spring-boot-autoconfigure/src/main/java/org/springframework/boot/autoconfigure/data/redis/RedisProperties.java
+The documentation to all possible Redis properties is here: https://github.com/spring-projects/spring-boot/blob/main/spring-boot-project/spring-boot-autoconfigure/src/main/java/org/springframework/boot/autoconfigure/data/redis/RedisProperties.java

-The properties are configured differently depending on the deployment target (see below).
+Property based configuration is different depending on the deployment target (see below).

-## Cloud Foundry
+## Deploying to Cloud Foundry

 The application expects to be bound to Redis service instance named "java-calculator-redis" on Cloud Foundry.
 You can change this name by modifying [manifest.yml](manifest.yml)